datahappy1/dummy_file_generator/README.md

 rowcount -rc <br />
 generated_files_location -gf <br />

-*note if you do NOT specify the filesize and do NOT specify the rowcount, the default row_count value ( set to 100 ) from settings.py will be used
+*Note if you do NOT specify the filesize and do NOT specify the rowcount, the default row_count value ( set to 100 ) from settings.py will be used

 Run this command to execute:<br />